GovindSuresh/govindsuresh.github.io/_posts/2019-12-18-reducing-bias-in-toxic-comments.md

    * Psychiatric or Mental Illness

 These subgroups have been chosen due to there being more than 500 examples of each case mentioned in our test set.

+## Process:
+We will be training 4 different models in total, 3 standard ML models that follow a regular NLP pre-processing pipeline and 1 LSTM deep learning network.

+#### Traditional ML models
+This is primarily an NLP task, our X feature matrix will be based off the text from online comments.
+We have defined a pre-processing pipeline in the ```preprocessing.ipynb``` notebook to use for our our ML classifiers and a seperate pre-processing pipeline for the neural network models we are planning on training.

+From the classic ML classifer models, we intend to use the following models - our base word embedding technique will be TF-IDF:

+   * Logistic Regression
+   * XGBoost
+   * Random Forest

+We will carry out hyperparameter optimization for each model and calculate the metrics for each.
+The actual implentation of hyperparameter optimization will be restricted by our available computing power.
+Please see the ```ML_Models.ipynb``` for more details.

+#### LSTM
+*see ```NN_model.ipynb```*

+We will also train a neural network to answer this problem.
+We will start with a basic LSTM model which will be made of:

+   * LSTM layers to read through the data
+   * Dense layers
+   * Output layer using sigmoid for the classes

+We will be using a Bidirectional LSTM layer in our model.
+The difference between this and a standard LSTM is that the model reads accross a given sequence both forwards and backwards and then combines the output of each pass through.
+The idea behind doing this is that the words which come after a given word also give useful context to a word, therefore we should build better understanding by reading through the sequence in each direction.

+In terms of word embeddings, we will be using the pre-trained [GloVE Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors](https://nlp.stanford.edu/projects/glove/) word embeddings.
+These have been trained on a common crawl of the web, covering 2.2m different words and containing 840B tokens.
+These word embeddings have 300 dimensions, which would suggest that each word should be unique enough to capture contextual differences.
+Another important factor regarding word embeddings is where they have been trained on.
+One common source is to train word embeddings from Wikipedia.
+However we did not believe that this would be appropriate for our domain given the differences in how language is used on Wikipedia than in online comments.

+The model architecture will be written in TensorFlow 2.0 code.

 ## Results: